ouspg/SecurityEngineering/Week6_Environment_Security_and_Supply_Chains/README.md

 Each visual representation is minus 50 words off the total required.**

 For example a report with 3 visuals requires 350 words.
-The visuals must be useful for the raport, ex. company logos do not count.
+The visuals must be useful for the report, ex. company logos do not count.

 ---

 ### Task 3: Securing Docker

-**Linux required for full completion; [Course provided VM](https://ouspg.org/resources/laboratories/)**
+**Linux required for full completion; [Course provided VM](https://ouspg.org/archlinux)**

 In this exercise we are checking out some tools and practices to help you create better and more secure Docker containers.
 You are to either use your own Dockerfiles or images, create your own dockerfile for this exercise or you can use ones created by other people.
 The important part here is auditing and fixing the files, image or container.
 You shouldn't use ones that have been well audited; the files you choose for this task should provide some output, this is likely with most files.

+> We have added an example Dockerfile with an additional file it needs, you may use this, but it might not be the easiest or best way to complete the task.
+You **need** to add permissions for the executable 'docker-entrypoint.sh' file before building.

 These tasks provide a great chance to contribute to open source projects, especially if you are looking for a great way to make your first pull requests.
 You can find Open Source Software with Dockerfiles and lint these, fix the problems provided by the linter when valid, open up a pull request and suggest these fixes with good explanations.

 Your analysis with Trivy (or scanner of your choice) can be opened as an issue, or you can write it into a report and try to open a pull request for it or fixes you made.
 These might require more work to get accepted though, but can be a great contribution to certain projects.

 > A small warning, as some of these tools can be quite complicated, reading through the documentation could take some time.
 All necessary parts **should** be in this task sheet, but not all problems can be covered.
-And due to the nature of the course, we expect students to be able to read and take in documentations.
+And due to the nature of the course, we expect students to learn and be able to read and take in documentations.

 ---